 Sport will make us proud: interview of Hugues Fabrice Zongo, world champion and doctor

-Before the Paris Olympic and Paralympic Games 2024, Campus France gives the floor to student sportpersons or international alumni.
-A miniseries of interview to prove president Macron’s statement that “sport will make us proud”, proud to train in France high-level sportpersons from all backgrounds.
+Before the Paris Olympic and Paralympic Games 2024, Campus France gives the mic to student sportspersons or international alumni.
+A miniseries of interview to follow president Macron’s statement that “sport will make us proud”, proud to train in France high-level sportspersons from all backgrounds.

 To open this series with Burkinabé Hugues-Fabrice Zango, 30 years old, world champion of triple jump, who just passed a PhD in electrical engineering at the University of Artois.